mwherman2000/neo-windocs/windocs/quickstart-csharp/07-installneoprivatenetcontainer.md

 ## Download, install and test NEO privatenet Docker Container

 The tasks for this activity are complete.
-Proceed to [Activity 8 - Create, compile and test HelloWorld smart contract sample](./08-createcompilesmartcontract.md).
+Proceed to [Activity 8 - Create and compile HelloWorld smart contract sample](./08-createcompilesmartcontract.md).

 ## References